-As I work with clients who are using Kashflow, I realise that there are several features in Kashflow that clients often don’t know about.
+As I work with clients who are using Kashflow, I realise that there are several important features in Kashflow that clients often don’t know about.
 I am going to highlight some of these in posts over the next period.
 Some of them may be useful to you.

 If you have a customer where you have an agreement to invoice regularly over a period, you can set up a repeat invoice.
 For example, I have a client where I provide a monthly management accounting service.
 I have a repeat invoice set up that is created monthly.
 The system sends me a reminder to let me know that it has created the invoice and I just hit the email button to send the invoice out.